meowFlute/project_euler/README.md

 ### TODO LIST
 - Add in some kind of unit testing suite that checks against the example problems given in most questions as well as the solutions
+- Add an option to be able to time the execution of each problem run

 ## Current Build Status
 Every commit triggers an automatic workflow on an ubuntu machine remotely.